HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In this manner, fridges, air conditioners, and other heat pumps can absorb heat in one place and emit it in another.
 When you use this technology to heat your home in the middle of winter, the device will draw heat from the outside air (yes, even in frigid subzero temperatures, air contains a percentage of its room temperature heat) and release it inside.
 In summer, the process can be easily reversed and the heat pump will function like any other air conditioner.

 There are two types of heat pumps: air-source and ground-source.
 The former takes heat from outside air as we’ve described above; the latter, also known as earth-energy or geothermal heat pumps, absorb heat from the ground or groundwater before circulating it through the heating zones.
+These devices offer a brilliant, innovative way to keep your home comfortable year-round.

 The operating costs are a bit more reasonable.
 Air-source heat pumps typically need 1 kWh of electricity to give off 3 kWh of heat.
 With an average UK household using 12,000 kW each year to keep warm, the need for electricity translates into 4,000 kW.
 At 14 p/kW, you’ll get an annual bill of £560.